pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/self-hosted/components/api.md

 | PULUMI_ENABLE_DEPRECATED_METRICS | (Optional) Whether to continue emitting API service metrics in a log-based format.
 Defaults to `true`. |
 | METRICS_WEBHOOK_SECRET | Required to successfully authenticate to the `/metrics` endpoint.
 The Authorization header shoud be set as follows: `Authorization: webhook-token <METRICS_WEBHOOK_SECRET>`. |

-OpenTelemetry is not yet available for the node backend or console.
+OpenTelemetry is not yet available for the [console service](/docs/pulumi-cloud/self-hosted/components/console/).

 ### Metrics endpoint

 The API service exposes a metrics endpoint (`https://api.pulumi.com/metrics`) that is secured by a bearer token.
-This token is configured using the environment variable, `METRICS_WEBHOOK_SECRET`.
+This token is configured using the environment variable `METRICS_WEBHOOK_SECRET`.

 {{% notes type="info" %}}
 The token type is `webhook-token`, not `Bearer`.